CopernicaMarketingSoftware/Documentation/SMTPeter/features/bounce-tracking.md

 ### No bounce tracking

 Not setting up bounce tracking means SMTPeter will not track the bounces of your emails.
-THis does not mean you will not receive any bounces.
-It is impossible to completely disable bounces; when you send email through SMTPeter they will be delivered to the recipient's mail server, which will return any bounces to your envelope or Return-Path address.
+This does not mean you will not receive any bounces.
+It is impossible to completely disable bounces: when you send email through SMTPeter they will be delivered to the recipient's mail server, which will return any bounces to your envelope or Return-Path address.